Emerging Science & Technologies Workshop 2025

 Building sensor/actuator systems in mammalian cells with synthetic receptors

-Elise Cachat, University of Edinburgh, UK
+Elise Cachat, University of Edinburgh

 11:20-11:40 (CET)